-a.
-General.
 Selection of materials, pipe, and equipment should be consistent with system operating and reliability considerations, energy conservation, and the expected useful life of the project.
-Acceptable pipe materials are given in TM 5-813-5/AFM 88-10, Vol. 5.
 For Air Force Projects refer to AFM 88-15, for material and component requirements.

 Current policies of the Department of the Army and Headquarters, U.S. Air Force, with respect to energy conservation and the use of critical materials will be observed in the planning and construction of any water system.
 To avoid delivery delays, standard equipment that can be supplied by several manufacturers should be specified.
 Delivery schedules must be investigated prior to purchase commitments for mechanical equipment.
-As a general rule, patented equipment, furnished by a single manufacturer, should be placed in competition with functionally similar equipment available from other suppliers.
-Equipment of an experimental nature or equipment unproved by actual, full-scale use should not be used unless specifically approved by the Chief of Engineers or Headquarters, U.S. Air Force.
+As a general rule, patented equipment, furnished by a single manufacturer, should be placed in competition with functionally similar equipment available from other Equipment of an experimental nature or suppliers. equipment unproved by actual, full-scale use should not be used unless specifically approved by the Chief of Engineers or Headquarters, U.S. Air Force.